TyrfingMjolnir/Presentation/test.md

 ## PUT
 ### The use case of the HTTP verb/method PUT is overwrite

-In essence this is exactly the same as POST; however with a resource id The purpose of this method is to overwrite a resource according to the submitted payload
+In essence this is exactly the same as running DELETE and POST in sequence; however with a resource id The purpose of this method is to overwrite a resource according to the submitted payload

 #### query